 Adults aren’t always emotionally mature.
 People throw tantrums, ghost, blame, and act out.
 Let them.
 Emotional immaturity isn’t yours to fix.
 That said, compassion matters.
 Robbins emphasizes setting boundaries while still showing empathy.
 Don’t try to teach people how to behave.

 Instead, protect your space and focus on how you respond.
-Try to surround yourself only with mature and understanding people, who will fulfill your energy instead of taking the last drops of it.
-How to find them?
-Learn in our Adult Children of Emotionally Immature Parents summary.
+Try to surround yourself only with mature, understanding people who will replenish your energy instead of draining the last drops.
+To better understand your personal boundaries, we recommend reading our summary of Boundaries.

 Make the right decision, even when it feels wrong